nag9s/Scala-Notes/tuples.md

 After you have created a tuple, you can access any of the fields positionally by using \_&lt;field\_no&gt;; unlike lists or arrays, which are zero-based \(meaning 0, 1, 2\), element position in a tuple is one-based \(meaning 1, 2, 3\).

 ![](/assets/AccessingTuples.png)

+Tuples can be embedded in other types; for instance, it is sometimes useful to have a list of tuples or an

+array of tuples.